KoreaMGLEE/Concept-based-curriculum-masking/README.md

 ## Efficeint Pre-training of Masked Language Model via Concept-Based Curriculum Masking
 Concept-based Curriculum Masking (CCM) is a training strategy for efficient language model pre-training.
 It can be used for pre-training transformers with relatively lower compute costs.
 Our framework masks concepts within sentences in easy-to-difficult order.
 CCM achieves comparative performance with original BERT by only using 1/2 compute costs on the [GLUE benchmark](https://gluebenchmark.com/).

 This repository contains code for our EMNLP 2022 paper: [Efficient Pre-training of Masked Language Model via Concept-based Curriculum Masking](https://arxiv.org/abs/2212.07617).
+For a detailed description and experimental results, please refer to the paper.

 ## Results